 10 tips for first time real estate investors

-First time investors in real estate are often very confused with the process.
+First time real estate investors are often very confused with the process.
 Here are some helpful tips to guide your buying decision.

-1. Visit with a mortgage broker or your bank to determine how much money you can afford to borrow responsibly for your investment.
+1. Real estate investors usually do not purchase the property without a loan.
+First Visit with a mortgage broker or your bank to determine how much money you can afford to borrow responsibly for your investment.

 2. Look for properties that generate a positive cash flow.
 What this means is that the rent that you receive from tenants should be enough to pay your mortgage payment, property taxes, utilities and insurance bills.
 Budget an additional ten percent on your overall payments to pay for minor repairs that will invariably arise.
 Currently this is very difficult to find in the Toronto area.
 Do not be afraid to expand your search to smaller communities, where you will be able to find more properties that match your search criteria.

 3. Use an experienced local real estate agent who also invests in real estate themselves.
 Investors learn about the pitfalls only through first-hand experience, both good and bad, and you want that experience working for you as well.

 4. Have any property inspected by a professional home inspector.
 In addition, find a contractor who you can trust to give you the right advice for any minor repairs or renovations that may be required, especially for older properties, in order to add the most value to your investment.

 5. Consult with your accountant and lawyer as to how you will take ownership of the property.
 There are some benefits in taking title in the name of a limited company, in order to protect yourself against personal liability should someone get hurt on the property and for other tax planning purposes.
 However, on the other hand, you will also have to pay about $1,000 in incorporation fees and have to file a separate tax return each year for your company.